-Though it uses the same film as the hybrid analogue/digital Fujifilm instax Square SQ10 instant camera, the instax Square SQ6 camera is a different beast, being analogue in nature.
+Though it uses the same film as the hybrid analogue/digital Fujifilm instax Square SQ10 (opens in new tab) instant camera (opens in new tab), the instax Square SQ6 camera is a different beast, being analogue in nature.

 With a design reminiscent of the old Instagram logo, the instax SQ6 produces prints at a 1:1 aspect ratio, sized 62x62mm.
 Images are said to take about 90 seconds to develop, with exact times depending on the ambient temperature.